 Beaconsfield’s manicured gardens are an inviting place to relax after a day of Victoria sightseeing.
 Beaconsfield Inn

 Another gathering place where food and drink play a big part is the spacious, leather-furnished library.
-Each day, uests are invited to join in on the very British ritual of afternoon tea and a complimentary pre-dinner glass of sherry or two poured from an antique crystal decanter.
+Each day, guests are invited to join in on the very British ritual of afternoon tea and a complimentary pre-dinner glass of sherry or two poured from an antique crystal decanter.
 This room is a relaxing magnet to share new discoveries and recommendations after a day of exploration and a chance to savor this sample of Edwardian magic, deservedly saved from demolition a quarter century ago.

 The library is a traditional gathering place for afternoon tea and homemade treats, a glass of sherry and stimulating conversation.
 Beaconsfield Inn

 Swans Suite Hotel, www.swanshotel.com, has so many original features it is hard to know where to start.
-As a 100-year-old granary and feed store with train tracks running through its ground floor on Victoria’s Store Street waterfront, it was converted to an elegant 29-suite hotel in the late 1980s while still retaining much of its historic life story.
+As a 100-year-old granary and feed store with train tracks running through its ground floor on Victoria’s Store Street waterfront, it was converted to an elegant 30-condo-style suites in the late 1980s while still retaining much of its historic life story.
 Thus it was transformed from Victoria’s ugly duckling into a beautiful swan.

-Swan suites are self-catering and graced with original art from the largest private art collection in Western Canada.
+Swans suites are self-catering and graced with original art from the largest private art collection in Western Canada.
 Swans Suite Hotel

 Abundant flower baskets decorate the street level lining two sides of Swans Suite Hotel.
 Swans Suite Hotel